arronjohnson/battleship/README.md

 - Battleship game written in HTML, CSS, and JS.
 - Fully responsive.
-- Manual ship placement is not currently supported on touch devices.
+- Manual ship placement is not supported on touch devices, and may not function correctly.

 ## Links